Is color psychology real? Are you using the appropriate color schemes to brand your services or products?

-The site was a basic blog post that didn’t practice what it was preaching, but it did make me ponder how we are using color psychology in our marketing efforts.
-So, here’s what I have to offer on that topic.
-Color: It can brighten up a room, mess with our emotions, and make a statement.
+The psychology of Color: It can brighten up a room, mess with our emotions, and make a statement.
 As business professionals, artists and graphic design lovers, our choice of color is crucial to selling our products and services.

-Now, I’m not proclaiming that you should use lots of colors, just that you can use color in a way that improves navigation, makes it easy for a customer to see what their options are or elicits emotions that will encourage a purchase.
+Now, I’m not proclaiming that you should use lots of colors.
+But you can use only 2 or 3 colors in a way that improves navigation, makes it easy for a customer to see what their options are and that elicits emotions that will lead to a sale.
 Discussing the psychology of color can help show how color can be “effective” at delivering a message, rather than just being pretty or bright.

-Let’s look at a few color combo ideas that promote healthy color psychology.
+Let’s look at a few color combo ideas that promote effective color psychology.

-A creamy-colored background is not only easy on the eye, but allows other colors to be used in a subtle way that can draw users to spend some time on your site.
+A creamy-colored background is not only easy on the eye but allows other colors to be used in a subtle way that can draw users to spend some time on your site.
 The ideas “fresh”, “organic”, and “creative” come to mind.
-One great example: http://cssnature.org/cama-organic.

 This is a powerful color scheme (and there are many variations).
-Laughingbird Software and The Creator graphic design software sites have used these colors for years, in many different versions.
+Laughingbird Software and The Graphics Creator design software has used these colors for years, in many different versions.
 Why?
-Because it let’s customers know that software doesn’t have to be difficult or stressful to learn and use.
+Because it lets customers know that software doesn’t have to be difficult or stressful to learn and use.
 Moreover, having the ability to create your own graphics is super powerful!

 Let’s hear your color scheme ideas.

 Join us in Laughingbird Software’s Facebook group for help, ideas, and feedback on your design.
 Ask the group if your color choices are working.